8483/notes/topics/linux.md

 `su - USERNAME` - Log in as a user.
 `CTRL` + `d` - Logout.

+The root account is disabled by default in Ubuntu, so there is no root password, that's why `su` fails with an authentication error.
+To become root, use `sudo -i`.

 ## Permissions
 `ls -l` - Show file permissions.